AndrewPomo/Bickr/_PRESS-RELEASE.md

 ## Bickr ##
   > For those who think they are right.

-  > Tackle the most polarizing social issues by discussing them with people you disagree with.

 ## Summary ##
   > Bickr is a social application that matches people with differing views on polarizing social issues.
   >